mvolkmann/blog/src/swift/SwiftUI.md

 If the text doesn't fit at 75% of the requested font size, it will be elided (truncated with ... at the end).

-The `lineLimit(n)` view modifier can be applied to a `Text` view.
-It limits the number of lines on which the text can be wrapped.
+The `lineLimit(n)` view modifier can be applied to a `Text` view to limit the number of lines on which the text can be wrapped.
-If more lines are needed, the text is elided.
+If more lines are needed, the text is elided (truncated with an ellipsis at the end).
+To change where the ellipsis appears, apply the `truncationMode` view modifier with the value `.head`, `.middle` or `.tail` (default).
+The ellipsis always appears in the last line of multi-line text.

 Both view modifiers described above can be applied to the same `Text` view to achieve both effects.